RastislavKish/umai/README.md

 Here is the list of operations the script currently applies

 1. Enable Orca and the numlock key on the login screen by adding an Arctica greeter's scheme override.
-2. Replace the Snap version of Firefox by a standard deb installation from mozillateam ppa.
-3. Update Orca screenreader to its latest version from the [project's repository](https://gitlab.gnome.org/GNOME/orca).
+2. Update Orca screenreader to its latest version from the [project's repository](https://gitlab.gnome.org/GNOME/orca).
-4. Set ACCESSIBILITY_ENABLED environment variable to 1 in /etc/environment.
+3. Set ACCESSIBILITY_ENABLED environment variable to 1 in /etc/environment.
-5. turn on the Mate's accessibility setting (org.mate.interface accessibility).
+4. turn on the Mate's accessibility setting (org.mate.interface accessibility).
-6. Install [ocrdesktop](https://github.com/chrys87/ocrdesktop) with all its Python and deb dependencies.
+5. Install [ocrdesktop](https://github.com/chrys87/ocrdesktop) with all its Python and deb dependencies.
 The program is installed into /usr/local/bin and can be invoked by its name, making it easy to create a keyboard shortcut for it.
 The user is encouraged to install Tesseract language pack for their desired language by running sudo apt install tesseract-ocr-<lng>, where <lng> represents Tesseract's language code for a particular language.